GalSim-developers/GalSim/INSTALL.md

 cython already installed.
 I thought I fixed this with PR #26, but it was not quite complete.
 There is now an open PR #27, which I believe will finish making pip install eigency work, even if you do not have cython installed.
-But for now, you need to do
+But for now, you can do

     pip install cython
     pip install eigency

-(in that order) for it to work.
+(in that order) to get it to work.
+Alternatively, you can use my (MJ) version which is the source of PR #27.
+This is pip installable as

+    pip install rmjarvis.eigency

 Using Conda